 Then there was the ex-Season Three Monkey Island parodies, which caused quite a headache for both One and Three since I uploaded them far too early.
 It meant there was a massive gap between the current release of One and them, as well as gaping holes in Season Three.
 As I was busy with One and Season Five, I didn't get around to filling the gaps in Three until 2016/7.

 So yeah, it WAS a huge mess.
 It's a stretch to call it a mess now since all of those issues have been resolved, hmm?
-Sure I want Outside of Time Part 2 bulked up and certain scene in Broken Wreck fixed, but both episodes are more than readable.
-The scenes themselves probably won't even blink anyone else's eyes, just mine cos I'm a pedantic whiny sod.
+Sure I want Outside of Time Part 2 bulked up, but the episode is more than readable.

 Okay, I don't need to leave and wait, or never come back at all.
 So where do I start and what order do I go in?

-As mentioned, it's as simple as its ever been since before the reboot as there are no gaps, and Season One's at a place where I don't panic at the thought of people moving from the reboots into the originals.
+As mentioned, it's as simple as its ever been since before the reboot as there are no gaps, and Season One's finished, and I'm (more or less) at a place where I don't panic at the thought of people moving from the reboots into the originals.

 You can either read the main seasons first, with the prequels on the side (or after if that's your poison), or you can read chronologically.